Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 People

 Many thanks to those who have provided these unique photos from family collections.
-These are in date order, more or less Top
+These are in date order, more or less.

 School photos

-These show children in school class groups, including a few Sunday school photos, and several include one or more teachers.
+These show children in school class groups, also a few Sunday school photos, parties and school sporting teams; several include one or more teachers.
 They are in date order, more or less.
 The site also has a few photos and postcards showing school buildings: search for the school name on the home page to find them.

 Mystery photos

 Can you help identify the people or places shown in these photos or provide a date?
-They are roughly in date order; those covering a range of dates are at the end.
+If so please get in touch.
+The photos are roughly in date order; those covering a range of dates are at the end.